Tatjana Aparac-Jelušić

 Tatjana Aparac-Jelušić (born October 7, 1948) is a Croatian librarian and professor of librarianship.
-She is currently retired and former Professor at the Department of Librarianship, Faculty of Education, University of Osijek and Professor at the Department of Information Sciences, Faculty of Humanities and Social Sciences, University of Zagreb, and Professor at the Department of Information Sciences (former Department of Librarianship) at the University of Zadar.
+She is currently retired and was, formerly, Professor at the Department of Librarianship, Faculty of Education, University of Osijek and Professor at the Department of Information Sciences, Faculty of Humanities and Social Sciences, University of Zagreb, and Professor at the Department of Information Sciences (former Department of Librarianship) at the University of Zadar.

 Aparac-Jelušić was born in 1948 in Osijek, where she completed her elementary education.
 She moved to Zagreb, where she finished high school and graduated from the Faculty of Humanities and Social Sciences.
-In 1991 she received her Ph.D. in information science.
+In 1991, she received her Ph.D. in information science.

 In 2006 she won an award for teachers of information science—Thompson ISI's Outstanding Information Science Teacher of the Year—from the American Society for Information Science and Technology (ASIST).
 She was the first non-American to receive the award in its 26-year history.